Badegg48/Cybersecurity-portfolio/README.md

 - Incident Response

 This portfolio will document that journey and the practical skills I develop along the way.

----

-## 📈 Learning Philosophy

-I'm a strong believer in learning by doing.

 Rather than only documenting qualifications, this portfolio is intended to show the practical work behind them — what I have investigated, what I have learned, the problems I encountered and how I approached solving them.